vapor-ware/synse-docs/docs/sdk/user/basic.md

 of a simple plugin.
 See the [Advanced Usage](advanced.md) page for an overview of some of the more advanced features of the plugin SDK.

+## Configuration
+FIXME

+This page describes the configuration options and methodologies for plugins which are built with the Synse SDK.
+There are two types of configuration that a plugin can take:

+1. [**Plugin Configuration**](configuration.plugin.md): This is the configuration for the plugin itself, defining how it should behave at runtime.
+2. [**Device Configuration**](configuration.device.md): This is the configuration which tells the plugin about the devices that it manages.

 ## Creating a Plugin

 Creating a new plugin is as simple as: